 During this time, several breeders became involved in breeding the Ragdoll cat and in 1971 Ann founded the International Ragdoll Cat Association (IRCA) and placed strict rules on how Ragdoll cats could be bred.
 A number of breeders rebelled against Ann’s strict regulations and set out to establish the breed without her involvement.
 Laura and Denny Dayton were a couple who decided to breed the Ragdoll cat so that other cat associations would eventually accept it and in 1975 the Ragdoll Fanciers Club International (RFCI) was formed.

 In 1981, Lulu Rowley of the Petil-lu Cattery purchased four Ragdolls from the Daytons and introduced the breed to Britain.

 The Ragdoll cat is one of the most popular breeds of purebred cat.

 Why the name Ragdoll cat?

-The breed was named the Ragdoll due to their relaxed nature.
+The Ragdoll name came about due to the relaxed nature of the breed.
 When picked up, many Ragdolls will go limp and flop in your arms.

-The Ragdoll is an extremely laid back and placid breed of cat.
+The Ragdoll is a laid back and placid cat.
 Despite claims made by Ann Baker that they feel no pain, this is definitely not true.
 All cats feel pain, including the Ragdoll.
 What may be the case is that they just hide it better.